 In addition, the City provided funding for the development of Sun Rose Apartments, a supportive housing facility of 11 units to benefit persons with mental illness.
-The City also provided funding for the rehabilitation of a five-unit apartment complex, the Catalyst Apartments.
+The City also provided funding for the rehabilitation the Catalyst Apartments, a five-unit apartment complex,.
 This project also assisted and benefited persons with mental illnesses (see "Affordable Housing Multi-Family and Single-Family" Projects above for more details).

-Neighborhood Conditions: During FY 2021-22, only one public service program (Girl Scouts Alisal Program Center) was funded with CDBG funds, serving low-income youths.
-Overall, 221 youths were assisted.
+Neighborhood Conditions: During FY 2022-23, one public service program was funded with CDBG funds.